Suzuki T20: Racing

 The T20 immediately had real success on the race course in the 1960s, and many are still used to this day in Classic Racing meetings around the world.
 The T20 has had notable success in the Manx Grand Prix and some riders have managed to lap the famous Isle of Man course at over 100 mph on heavily modified T20s.

 T21

 An updated version of the T20, the T21, was introduced in 1967, with 30.5 bhp.
 It was known as the Super T21 in the US and the T250 in Japan.

 TC250

+1967 Suzuki TC250 Scrambler (America on Wheels, Allentown, PA).

 An off-road variant of the T20 was available from 1967 to 1968.
 It was equipped with high level exhausts.
 The version for the American market had a smaller tank and different seat.

 Revival

 In 2013, Suzuki renewed the Hustler motorcycle trademark for Europe, leading to rumors of a retro style 250 twin in the works, or possibly a new sportbike.